 My Morning Routine: How a Health Coach Starts Her Day

 Morning routines set the tone for your entire today.
 And did you know that most successful people have them?
-Yep!
+They sure do!
 So today I’m sharing my morning routine and everything I do to start my day off right.

 After posting this photo on Instagram yesterday it got me thinking about my morning routine.
 And more specifically, how a morning routine really impact the rest of your day.
 It sets the tone for your mood, productivity and overall energy for the next 24 hours.
 Big time.